1294Angel/VonTools/README.md

 Colorize Rig - Colorizes the armature quickly
 Weight Hammer - Normalizes skinned vertex location by applying the average of nearby verticies weights Clear Vertex Weights - I got sick of deleting weights from a single vertex if I accidentally applied multiple groups without deselecting

+To Do - Make Rigify and Unreal Library Naming Conventions - Have the ability to pick between specific libraries at large for the base naming conventions (Like how you can select the library in the save bone name button